 The Association of International Accountants (AIA) is a global body for professional accountants.
-We aim to create world class accountants; through offering high-standard, relevant and innovative qualifications, and providing first-class, tailored and pertinent services for our members around the world.
+We create world class accountants through offering high-standard, relevant and innovative qualifications, and providing first-class and tailored services for our members around the world.

-Founded in 1928, AIA has promoted the concept of ‘international accounting’ to create a global network of accountants in 105 countries worldwide.
+Founded in 1928, AIA has promoted the concept of ‘international accounting’ to create a global network of accountants in over 80 countries worldwide.

 In the UK, AIA is a Recognised Qualifying Body (RQB) for statutory auditors, and as such we are regulated by the Financial Reporting Council (FRC) and work closely with them to ensure that our auditors are of the appropriately high standard.
 AIA auditors who are registered with a Recognised Supervisory Body (RSB) are able to seek registration as a statutory auditor across the European Union.

 Our commitment to providing innovative qualifications is reflected in our provision of national variant exam papers, and in our optional Islamic accounting and banking exam.
 AIA also offers a range of leading edge diplomas, tailored specifically for finance and accounting professionals.
-We also have recognition to operate in the Qualifications and Credit Framework (QCF) as an Awarding Body, the new framework for creating and accrediting qualifications in England, Wales and Northern Ireland, which takes a fresh look at qualifications, education and training.
+We also have recognition to operate in the Regulated Qualifications Framework (RQF) and is regulated by the The Office of Qualifications and Examinations Regulation (Ofqual) which regulates qualifications, examinations and assessments in England and vocational qualifications in Northern Ireland.

 AIA is continuously working with our members and partners in financial centres around the world to encourage trust, clarity and shared international standards in the accounting profession.
 AIA supports the work of the IFRS Foundation and the International Accounting Standards Board (IASB) in developing a single set of high quality, understandable, enforceable and globally accepted international financial reporting standards (IFRSs).